cpcloudnl/dane-smtp/README.md

 👉 DANE for email that you send to others means [configuring your mailserver](#configuring-mail-server).

 ### How DANE works:
-DANE initiates a TLS connection.
-A server that wants to send you an email receives the certificate from your mailserver.
-DANE verifies that certificate by searching for a match in the set of TLSA-records (in the DNS).
-One of those records must match in order to succeed.
+DANE first gets the TLSA-records from the DNS.
+When one or more valid records are found: The mailserver will start a TLS connection.
+Opening that connection returns a certificate.
+That certificate must match one of those TLSA-records.

 The domain in the MX-record is used to connect with TLS on TCP port 25.